 Dr. Sznol became interested in melanoma and kidney cancers early in his career following his research interest in immunotherapies.
 Those immunotherapies were particularly effective for melanoma and kidney cancer patients.

 As a clinician, Dr. Sznol aims to be honest and straightforward with his patients.
-“We talk to them very frankly about what's going to happen, what they need, and what sorts of treatments are available.”
+“We have a very frank discussion with our patients about the disease, what to expect, and all the options for treatment if treatment is indicated.”
 From there, he engages his team to help patients schedule their treatments and feel as comfortable as possible with the experience.
-“One of the best ways to make sure patients feel most comfortable is to make sure we answer all of their questions about what’s going to happen.”
+“One of the best ways to make sure our patients and their families feel most comfortable is to provide reassurance that our team at Smilow is available to provide support and help whenever necessary.”

-Dr. Sznol believes that his team’s expertise and genuine care for patients is what sets him apart as a doctor.
+Dr. Sznol believes that his team’s expertise and genuine care for patients, as well as the easy access to great medical colleagues, is what sets him apart as a doctor.
 “We get excited when we can help people and return them back to their normal lives,” he says.

 In addition to seeing patients, Dr. Sznol conducts research on new treatments for melanoma and kidney cancers with a major focus on immunotherapies.
 He is also a professor of medicine (medical oncology) at Yale School of Medicine.